OSC/ondemand/README.md

 ## Key Features

-🖥️ **Web-based shell** — full terminal in the browser, no SSH client needed 📊 **Job Composer & Monitor** — build, submit, and track batch jobs through a visual interface 📁 **File Manager** — upload, download, and manage HPC filesystem files from any device 🔬 **Interactive Apps** — launch Jupyter, RStudio, MATLAB, VS Code, and custom apps directly on compute nodes ⚙️ **Fully Customizable** — tailor the portal to your cluster, scheduler (Slurm, PBS, LSF, SGE), and software stack 🔐 **Authentication Agnostic** — integrates with Keycloak, Shibboleth, LDAP, CILogon, and more 🌍 **Multi-Cluster Support** — a single OOD deployment can serve multiple HPC clusters 📦 **Extensible App Framework** — develop and share your own Passenger apps or Batch Connect applications
+- 🖥️ **Web-Based Shell** — full terminal in the browser, no SSH client needed
+- 📁 **File Manager** — upload, download, edit, and manage files across your HPC storage systems
+- 📊 **Project Manager** — build, submit, and monitor batch jobs through an intuitive interface
+- 🔬 **Interactive Apps** — launch Jupyter, RStudio, MATLAB, VS Code, and more directly on compute nodes
+- 🌍 **Multi-Cluster Support** — a single OOD deployment can serve multiple HPC clusters
+- 🔐 **Flexible Authentication** — integrates with Keycloak, Shibboleth, LDAP/AD, CILogon, OIDC, SAML, and more
+- ⚙️ **Fully Customizable** — tailor branding, authentication, job schedulers, and software environments to fit your institution's needs
+- 📦 **Community App Framework** — develop and share your own Batch Connect and Passenger applications via the Appverse

 ---